 The first two days in Zanzibar was spent mostly swimming, lounging by the pool sipping some local beer and eating delicious local food.
 Usually, when I am traveling I am all in for exploring the new place but at Nungwi I was more than happy to stay put and enjoy the beach life.
 The hotel also arranges day trips to surrounding islands and water sports activities on request.
 But as I was on eat-drink-sleep-repeat mode, I couldn’t be swayed to try any of the activities.
 During the high tide, it is impossible to step into the water as the waves along with strong winds making it difficult to stand still even for a second.
 But during the day as the waves hit the shores at a relaxed pace it is a beautiful experience to walk on the fine white sand, gazing at the pristine blue water that spans for miles long.

 The turquoise blue water was just soothing to gaze at and as I listened to the waves hitting the shores day I couldn’t imagine a more sublime experience than enjoying one of most beautiful creations of nature!
 If I ever plan to retire in some exotic location, I would happily choose Nungwi Beach as my destination as I can easily see myself contently spending endless days in this magical place.

-On our last day in Zanzibar, we decided to head to the main city of the Zanzibar, Stone Town to explore the old city (Post coming up soon).
+On our last day in Zanzibar, we decided to head to the main city of the Zanzibar, Stone Town to explore the old city.
 As we spent a day in the historic city, my heart yearned to be back in the gorgeous Nungwi Beach.

 Have you guys ever found a place so enticing and decided to do nothing but enjoy just being there at the moment?
 What do you think about Nungwi Beach?